 a thrifted basket styled with vintage milk glass

-Where and How to Find Milk Glass
+How to Tell Vintage Milk Glass from Reproductions

 You can also try looking at vintage shops or antique malls, just know that those pieces are going to be priced a tad higher.
 I have had success at a few antique stores finding milk glass within my price range.
 It all depends on the area you are in and how popular it is amongst customers.

+Estate sales are also gold mines for finding vintage decor, especially milk glass.
 Sometimes, estate sales will have entire collections for a very cheap price because they are just trying to get rid of it!
 You can check out estatesales.net to find estate sales happening in your area if you are interested.

 vintage enamelware styled for Summer

-Summer Decorating with Thrifted Milk Glass
+Breezy Summer Decorating with Thrifted Vintage Milk Glass

-Create a Basket Vignette
+1. Create a Basket Vignette with Vintage Milk Glass

-The first way you can decorate with milk glass for the Summer season is to make a small basket vignette.
+The first way you can decorate with milk glass for the summer season is to make a small basket vignette.

 For mine, I used a thrifted basket, a few vintage books, a linen napkin and some faux greenery stems.
 I didn’t add much to the two hobnail milk glass pieces because I wanted them to be the stars.